 Cameron: Hey, look at this ad!
 Have you ever heard about this?

 Drew: Yeah, I saw a video about it, but it was quite a while ago, a few years back.

-Cameron: No, no, it's It came up in my feed.
+Cameron: No, no, it's relatively new.
+It came up in my feed.

 Drew: OK, but why do you ask?
 You wanna buy it?

 Cameron: Yeah, I think it's a great idea.
 It's made of this programmable fabric and it's connected to social media so you can meet new people.

 Sounds good, eh?!

-Drew: Maybe, but I think the whole idea's a bit lame.
-I mean, do you really need a device to?
+Drew: Maybe, but to be honest, I think the whole idea's a bit lame.
+I mean, do you really need a device to make friends?
 Have we completely lost the ability to communicate?

-Cameron: you have a point.
-But what if you're traveling It could be super handy to meet locals.
+Cameron: I suppose you have a point.
+But what if you're traveling?
+It could be super handy to meet locals.

 Drew: Agreed.
-It might be for some people, but I'd rather keep things simple.
+It might be practical for some people, but I'd rather keep things simple.

 Cameron: Fair enough.
 It's interesting to see where technology is heading, though.

 Drew: Definitely.
 I think Our clothes will be much more high-tech in the future, almost like having superpowers!
 But for now, I'm good with my regular rucksack.

-PART B - In mixed groups: Let's Compare
+PART C - In mixed groups: Let's Compare

-Complete the char t together, talk and share the information you gathered in your first group.
+- Mix groups so that each new group has a member from each previous group (one student with information about one of the smart items). - Instructions for students: Complete the chart together, talk and share the information you gathered in your first group.
 Speak in English.